 She has co-authored the Black American Tree Project, a participatory performative history lesson which has had over 500 participants for international and national conferences and nonprofits.
 This project has recently received support from the Ohio Humanities Council, an affiliate of the National Endowment for the Humanities.

-She is at work on a memoir on race, illness, and belonging, lives in Cincinnati, and is represented by Reiko Davis of DeFiore & Company.
+She is at work on THE GLOOMY GIRL VARIETY SHOW (forthcoming, Feminist Press), a memoir on race, illness, and belonging.
+She lives in Cincinnati and is represented by Reiko Davis of DeFiore & Company.

 Entryways into memories that might assemble me, is out now.*